jalalah/389Rfall18/week/3/writeup/README.md

 On you Instagram, 99% of what you posted about were Pokemon.
 Also, on your Twitter you retweeted something pertaining to Pokemon.
 If I am trying to break into your system, I'm going to start with passwords that are common/what I believe you'd pick.
 I don't even have to know you personally to think of Pokemon; all I would have to do is look at your social media accounts.

-To form a strong password, you want to use more than just lower case characters.
-Using numbers, capital letters, and symbols all help make your password stronger and more difficult to uncover.
+To form a strong password, you want to use more than just lower case characters and a single word.
+Using numbers, capital letters, and symbols will all help make your password stronger and more difficult to uncover.

-Say you still wanted to choose a password like pokemon.
+Say you still wanted to choose a password involving pokemon.
 You could definitely do that if you alter the spelling and also make it into a longer phrase using the suggestions I provided above.
 Here are a few examples (please do not use any of these!):

 1. ire11yLOVEp0K3mOn
 2. P0K3MON1sMYf@vor!t3
 3. p0KEM0N!$0gr34T!

 These are phrases that would be easy for you to remember, but they're written in a way that's difficult for people to think up of.
-They're also phrases that wouldn't be on a basic password list like rockyou.txt (which is the list I used to hack into your system).
+They're also phrases that wouldn't be on a basic password list like [rockyou.txt](https://www.scrapmaker.com/view/dictionaries/rockyou.txt) (which is the wordlist I used to hack into your system).

 For more incentive on choosing a stronger password, take a look at a [hacker's](http://www.alphr.com/features/371158/top-ten-password-cracking-techniques) perspective when it comes to cracking passwords.
 Being well informed of what a a hacker's tactics are will help you defend yourself better.